realworldocaml/book/book/testing/README.md

 ```

 One of the things that makes this test readable is that we went to
-some trouble to make the example concise.
-Some of this was about
+some trouble to keep the code short and easy to read.
+Some of this was
-creating some simple helpers, and some of it was about having a
+about creating useful helper functions, and some of it was about
-concise and noise-free format for the data captured by the expect
+having a concise and noise-free format for the data captured by the
-blocks.
+expect blocks.

 ### End-to-end tests